 What Causes Cramps When You Don't Have Your Period?

-If we each had to pick a part of being female that we wish would go away, cramps during and before our periods would be up there for most of us.
-For some women, they're utterly debilitating, while for others they're mild or non-existent.
+If we each had to pick a part of having a uterus that we wish would go away, cramps during and before our periods would be up there for most of us.
+For some people, they're utterly debilitating, while for others they're mild or non-existent.
 But for some folks, cramps in your pelvic area don't seem to be tied to having your period at all; they come without apparent reason or method, at any point in the menstrual cycle.
 What's going on?
 Is it a major illness?
 Is your uterus exploding?
 Chances are that the answer is no; abdominal pain and cramp-like sensations can come from a variety of different conditions, most of which are not at all dangerous — but some of which are a bit unexpected.

 The current scientific perspective on menstrual cramps is that they're caused by the release of prostaglandins, a type of hormone that induces the uterine muscles to contract; it's a way of ejecting the uterine tissue that gets sloughed off during a period.
 The reality, however, is that cramping from prostaglandins can sometimes be indistinguishable from abdominal pain from other causes — particularly if these causes are related to the pelvic area and the reproductive system in general.